KevinFlanagan7/Masters-Quiz/README.md

 ## Wireframes

-I used [Balsamic](https://balsamiq.com/wireframes/) to develop my wireframes for my website.
-The sections include landing page with Instructions, the quiz area and the results area.
+I used [Balsamic](https://balsamiq.com/wireframes/) to develop my wireframes.
+The sections include landing page with Instructions section, the quiz area section and the results area section.

 The wireframes are below: